TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/lora-cloud/geolocation-services.md

 ---
-title: "LoRa Cloud Geolocation"
+title: "LoRa Cloud Geolocation Services"
 description: ""
+weight: 2
 ---

-[LoRa Cloud Geolocation Service](https://www.loracloud.com/portal/geolocation/home) provides simple JSON web APIs that can be easily integrated with a LoRaWAN network or application server to enable estimating the location of LoRa-based devices.
+[LoRa Cloud Geolocation Services](https://www.loracloud.com/portal/geolocation/home) provides simple JSON web APIs that can be easily integrated with a LoRaWAN network or application server to enable estimating the location of LoRa-based devices.

 <!--more-->